-The Portfolio Adviser is responsible for selecting members of securities exchanges, brokers and investment dealers for the execution of transactions in respect of the applicable Fund's investments and, when applicable, the negotiation of commissions in connection therewith.
+CI GAM is responsible for selecting members of securities exchanges, brokers and investment dealers for the execution of transactions in respect of the applicable Fund's investments and, when applicable, the negotiation of commissions in connection therewith.
 The Funds are responsible to pay any commissions negotiated in relation to these brokerage arrangements, except where prohibited by applicable law.
-The Portfolio Adviser has established policies and procedures for selecting markets, brokers and investment dealers for the execution of transactions in respect of the applicable Fund's investments and for seeking to obtain the best price and execution for those transactions.
+The Portfolio Adviser has established policies and procedures for selecting markets, brokers and investment dealers for the execution of transactions in respect of the applicable Fund's investments and for seeking to obtain best execution for those transactions.